Code Review Reasoning Agent Background

 ComponentChoiceAlternativesCost TradeoffAccuracy Tradeoff

-Inference PlatformKaggle TPU (free, MVP) β†’ AWS SageMaker ($50K/yr)Self-hosted GPU ($2K/mo), Hugging Face Inference ($0.06/hr)Kaggle free for proof-of-concept.
-SageMaker is expensive but auto-scales.
-Self-hosted GPU cheapest at scale but requires DevOpsKaggle: adequate for pilot (<100 concurrent).
+Inference platformKaggle TPU (free, MVP) β†’ AWS SageMaker ($50K/yr)Self-hosted GPU ($2K/mo), Hugging Face Inference ($0.06/hr)Kaggle free for proof-of-concept.
+SageMaker auto-scales.
+Strands native integration reduces SageMaker deployment effortKaggle: adequate for pilot.
 SageMaker: production-grade latency (<1s).
-Self-hosted: comparable but requires manual scaling
+Strands handles routing, reducing per-request overhead

-Static AnalysisCustom AST + pattern matching (free)SonarQube ($400/mo), Semgrep Pro ($40/dev/mo)Custom is free but requires development time.
-Vendor tools are plug-and-playCustom rules optimized for CRRA's 3 patterns β€” higher precision on target patterns.
-Vendor tools broader but noisier (more false positives)
+Static analysisCustom AST + pattern matching (free)SonarQube ($400/mo), Semgrep Pro ($40/dev/mo)Custom is free but requires development time.
+Vendor tools plug-and-playCustom rules optimized for CRRA's patterns β€” higher precision on targets.
+Vendor tools broader but noisier

 D. Development Costs